-- Keep portion sizes in check.
+- Choose portion sizes wisely.
 Even when you're making healthy choices, calories add up.
-At home, slim down your portion sizes.
-In restaurants, share meals — or eat half your meal and take the rest home.
+At home, cut down your portion sizes.
+In restaurants, share meals.
+Or eat half a meal and take the rest home.

 - Get active.
 For most healthy adults, the Department of Health and Human Services recommends moderate aerobic activity, such as brisk walking, for at least 150 minutes a week or vigorous aerobic activity, such as jogging, for at least 75 minutes a week.
 Strength training exercises are recommended at least twice a week.
 If you want to lose weight or meet specific fitness goals, you might need to exercise more.
 There is some evidence that high-intensity interval training (HIIT) can help reduce belly fat, as can strength training.

 Losing belly fat takes effort and patience.
 To lose extra fat and keep it from coming back, aim for slow and steady weight loss.
-Consult your doctor for help getting started and staying on track.
+Ask your health care provider for help getting started and staying on track.